codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 => This script lists all the files with a .gif extension in the current directory and all its sub-directories.
 25. Acrostic
 => This script decodes acrostic that use that use the first letter of each line.
+26. The biggest fan
+=> This script parses web servers logs in TSV formats as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of request, most active host or IP at top.